privatenumber/build-this-branch/README.md

 	<img src=".github/demo.gif" width="560">
 </p>

-Script to automate creating _built branches_.
+Script to automate creating _built branches_ for testing npm packages without publishing them to npm.

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>